 National S3 Learning Collaborative

-The National Center for Safe Supportive Schools (NCS3), a Category II Center of National Child Traumatic Stress Network, launched its second learning collaborative to promote safe supportive schools.
-Sixteen school districts successfully competed to participate in the collaborative:
+The National Center for Safe Supportive Schools (NCS3), an affiliate of the National Child Traumatic Stress Network, hosted a national learning collaborative to promote and support safe schools.

 Casa Grande Elementary School District, Arizona